Image data types and what they mean¶

 Although we aim to preserve the data range and type of input images, functions may support only a subset of these data-types.
 In such a case, the input will be converted to the required type (if possible), and a warning message printed to the log if a memory copy is needed.
 Type requirements should be noted in the docstrings.

 The following utility functions in the main package are available to developers and users:

-These functions convert images to the desired dtype and properly rescale their values.
-If conversion reduces the precision of the image, then a warning is issued:
+These functions convert images to the desired dtype and properly rescale their values:

 Additionally, some functions take a